-Semantic segmentation is a multi-class multi-label classification problem generally defined on color images $\mathbf{x}\in\mathbb{R}^{3,H,W}$\textemdash where $W,H \in \mathbb{N}$ are the width and height of the image and define its resolution.
-Each color image has associated a label image $\mathbf{y}\in\mathbb{N}^{H,W}$, where each pixel is tagged as an instance of one of the $C$ possible semantic classes.
-As aforementioned, color and label images are commonly down-sampled due to resource constraints, image resolution alignment, or data augmentation.
+Semantic segmentation is a multi-class multi-label classification problem generally defined on colour images $\mathbf{x}\in\mathbb{R}^{3, H, W}$\textemdash where $W,H \in \mathbb{N}$ are the width and height of the image and define its resolution.
+Each colour image has associated a label image $\mathbf{y}\in\mathbb{N}^{1,H,W}$, where each pixel is assigned a numerical value corresponding to one of the $C$ semantic classes.
+As aforementioned, colour and label images are commonly down-sampled due to resource constraints, image resolution alignment, or data augmentation.
 Formally, the high-level standard procedure for semantic segmentation, including down-sampling is defined by: